graphcore/examples/code_examples/tensorflow2/cifar10/README.md

 # Graphcore

-## CIFAR-10 Keras training example
+## CIFAR-10 Estimators

-This example shows four simple approaches to port a TensorFlow Keras model to the IPU.
+This example shows how to use IPU-specific Estimators as an alternative to the IPU-specific Keras Model classes (see tutorials/tensorflow2/keras).

 The starting point of this code example is the [Keras CIFAR-10 example](https://github.com/keras-team/keras/blob/1a3ee8441933fc007be6b2beb47af67998d50737/examples/cifar10_cnn.py).

 ### File structure

-* `cifar10_ipu_strategy.py` The Python script to run IPUStrategy.
 * `cifar10_ipu_estimator.py` The main Python script to run IPUEstimator.
 * `cifar10_estimator_replica.py` The main Python script to run IPUEstimator with multiple replicas.
 * `cifar10_pipeline_estimator.py` The main Python script to run IPUPipelineEstimator.